- Complete the above online form

 The hours required for IB start in grade 11 and finish by March of the Grade 12 year.
 The CAS hours incorporate creative activities, physical activities and community service.
 IB hours can be granted for activities during the school day, where the OSSD hours can only be granted outside school hours.
 The IBCP's service learning should be related to their career pathway.
 Students will me with advisors to help develop their community involvement activities.
 All OSSD hours obtained in the grade 11 and 12 years can count as CAS service hours and IBCP service hours.
 Please contact the IB Coordinator if you have any questions regarding CAS hours.

 8. What grades does my child need to be accepted into the IB Program?

 The admissions team at CCH looks for students with averages in the 80's in Math, English and Science.
 In addition, the teacher references must state that they highly recommend or recommend the student.
 References that state they recommend with reservation or do not recommend may not receive an acceptance into the program.
-Furthermore, the one-page reflection should focus on international mindedness and not on the students career aspirations.
+The IB Admissions Team will not review partial or incomplete applications.
+Please ensure that all components have been completed.